cmhamiche/Resolve-DNG-Workflow./README.md

 ## Usage:

-- "Timeline" should be set at "DaVinci WG/Intermediate" ("Rec 709 Scene" is also fine) "and "Output" to "Rec 709 Gamma 2.4"
+- (Optional) "Timeline" should be set at "DaVinci WG/Intermediate" ("Rec 709 Scene" is also fine) "and "Output" to "Rec 709 Gamma 2.4"

 ![1  Color Management](https://github.com/user-attachments/assets/59c6d16e-b9ef-4ba2-adf8-7818d9465725)